Doctorate in Organization Development Program Overview

 Professional Training & Experience

-You’ll develop professional practice related skills in organization development through a variety of professional training experiences including class projects and coursework, case studies, in-class simulations, and field placement, often within your current organization.
+We'll help you develop professional practice related skills in organization development through a variety of professional training experiences including class projects and coursework, case studies, in-class simulations, and field placement, often within your current organization.
 You’ll have regular exposure to faculty who are working in the field and who share their experience.
-Students often say what they learn in their coursework can be applied in the workplace immediately.
+We focus on providing coursework that can be applied in the workplace immediately.
 The organization development doctoral program provides tools to help you be a better change initiator, leader and manager, and become a competent organization consultant with:

 - Exposure to various competencies necessary for effective client-service delivery